leonhartyao/youbot_tune_pid/README.md

 ### current loop

 The current controller should be tested without moving the joint.
 PID parameters could be tuned with respect to step response.
 We normally use a simple I-controller for current loop.
-Disable arm calibration in youbot driver if you want joints stay.
+Disable arm calibration in youbot ros wrapper if you want joints stay (YouBotOODLWrapper.cpp line 154: calibrateManipulator()).

-[WARNING]: You have to move the joint, which will be tested, to its stop and give the input in the direction that joint will not leave its stop.
+[WARNING]: You have to move the joint, which will be tested, to its stop manually after switch off motors per service: /arm_1/switchOffMotors and give the input in the direction that joint will not leave its stop.
 Otherwise hardware damage may occur!
 [WARNING]: Joint 3 has opposite direction with compare to others.

 Here are step response before and after tuning: